AlishaAng/Next-Sequence-Prediction/README.md

 Welcome to the Sequence Prediction Repository!
 This repository is dedicated to exploring various methods and techniques for sequence prediction.

 ## Methods
-- Long Short-Term Memory (LSTM) networks
+- Long Short-Term Memory (LSTM) networks (LSTM-word-prediction.ipynb, time-series-forecasting.ipynb)
 - Hidden Markov Models (HMMs)
 - And more...